pixel

 On the mobile lithotripsy unit we use two different types of anaesthetic.
 The type of anaesthetic you receive is decided by the anaesthetist who will be looking after you.

-General anaesthesia (GA) – this anaesthetic will put you to sleep for the entire operation.
+General anaesthesia (GA) – this anaesthetic will put you to sleep for the entire treatment.

-Monitored sedation – your anaesthetist or surgeon uses a special range of drugs to keep you comfortable and sleepy throughout the procedure, while still being able to respond to questions if needed.
+Monitored sedation – your anaesthetist or surgeon uses a special range of drugs to keep you comfortable and sleepy throughout the treatment, while still being able to respond to questions if needed.

 Who is my anaesthetist?

 An anaesthetist is an experienced specialist doctor.
-Their job is to make sure you are safe and pain-free during your operation and as comfortable as possible post-op.
+Their job is to make sure you are safe and pain-free during your treatment and as comfortable as possible post-treatment.
 You may not see a lot of the anaesthetist, but they will see a lot of you!
-They will stay with you throughout your operation, maintain your medication and keep an eye on you.
-Your anaesthetist will talk to you before your procedure and let you know what will happen on the day.
+They will stay with you throughout the process, maintaining your medication and keeping an eye on you.
+Your anaesthetist will talk to you before your treatment and let you know what will happen on the day.
 You will be asked some questions about your history so they can give you the best care.
-Anything that you tell the anaesthetist, the surgeon, nurses or radiographers will remain completely confidential.
+Anything that you tell the anaesthetist, urologist, nurses or radiographers will remain completely confidential.

 They will ask you about: